 Consider this example:

-|Weekly food purchase cost||$3,000||30%|
+|Weekly food purchase cost||3,000||30%|

-|Payroll for the week||$2,500||25%|
+|Payroll for the week||2,500||25%|

-How can I cut down on costs?
+How can I cut down on my restaurant expenses?

 - Are there any dishes returned by clients on a regular basis?
 Maybe there is a problem with the preparation, but probably you just need to strike that dish off your menu.
 Learn here how to do a menu audit.